License PSY 3755

 Your story is important.
 Your relationships matter.
 Dr. Daniel Paul can help.

 If you need a professional psychotherapist, Los Angeles and Beverly Hills residents turn to the caring expertise of Dr. Daniel Paul.
-Among all psychologists in Los Angeles, Dr. Paul stands apart as the premier expert on Barriers to Loving.
+Among all psychologists in Los Angeles, Dr. Paul stands apart as the premier expert.